-Ms. Cain has a 35-year career in the health care industry including positions as Chief Executive Officer, President, Senior Vice President and Executive Vice President spanning both privately held and Fortune 500 companies.
-She has particular expertise in government health care programs, managed care, leadership and strategy, and corporate governance.
-Currently she is chair of the board of The SCAN Foundation and also serves on the boards of SCAN Health Plan and CareOregon.
-For ten years, she served on the board of Legacy Health System in Portland, Oregon which she chaired from 2009-2013.
-She has been active on Governors Commissions on health, education and charitable giving as well as a director of various non-profit organizations.
+Colleen Cain has a 35-year career in the health care industry including positions as Chief Executive Officer, President, Senior Vice President and Executive Vice President spanning both privately held and Fortune 500 companies.
+Ms. Cain has particular expertise in government health care programs, managed care, leadership and strategy, and corporate governance.
+She recently served as Chair of the Board of The SCAN Foundation and also serves on the boards of SCAN Health Plan and CareOregon.
+For 10 years, she served on the board of Legacy Health System in Portland, Oregon, which she chaired from 2009-2013.
+She has been active on Governors Commissions on health, education and charitable giving as well as a director of various nonprofit organizations.

 Bruce A. Chernof, MD, FACP

 President & Chief Executive Officer